wacko1805/magiskgapps.com/README.md

 ![alt text](https://raw.githubusercontent.com/wacko1805/wacko1805/main/MGM-LOGO-TEXT.png "Logo Title Text 1")
 ### MagiskGApps Maker (MGM) is an online tool to convert regular GApps packages into a MagiskGApps packages.

-## Original MagiskGApps will be replaced by the MagiskGApps Maker (MGM).
-Pre-made varients will not be updated!
 MagiskGApps maker is an online tool to generate MagiskGApps packages from regular GApps files.
 # Supported GApps Packages:
 - NikGApps